tinyworldmap/tiny-world-map/README.md

 ## Hire tinyworldmap

-If you require a customized map (getting a more detailed map for part of the world, translation, etc) or if you need help getting your website to work offline, contact us at [business@tinyworldmap.com](mailto:business@tinyworldmap.com).
+If you require a customized map (such as obtaining a more detailed map for a specific region, translation, etc.) or assistance in implementing offline functionality on your website, please contact us at [business@tinyworldmap.com](mailto:business@tinyworldmap.com).

 ## Attribution

-Like OpenStreetMap data, tinyworldmap data is licensed under the ODBL, which requires attribution.
-If you follow the steps above, you should have an attribution to both OpenStreetMap and tinyworldmap in your Leaflet footer.
+Like OpenStreetMap data, tinyworldmap data is licensed under the ODBL, which necessitates attribution.
+If you've followed the steps outlined above, your Leaflet footer should include attribution to both OpenStreetMap and tinyworldmap.
 If not, add the following:

 ```html
 &copy; <a href="http://www.openstreetmap.org/copyright">OpenStreetMap</a>, <a href="http://www.tinyworldmap.com">tinyworldmap</a>